 - Craft knife (for adult use only)

-Instructions for the Whale Craft
+Instructions for Making this Egg Carton Craft

 1. Start with a whole egg carton and cut it into individual sections.
 Depending on how many whales you would like to make, you can use an egg carton that fits 6 eggs, 12 or even 18.
 After you have cut the carton apart, paint each section with blue paint and let it dry completely.